Kirk Franklin Biography

 Legal misunderstandings developed between Kirk Franklin and two of his choirs.
 In 1998 he was sued, by God’s Property, for contract disagreements.
 In 2000, Kirk and GospoCentric went through a multi-million-dollar lawsuit with The Family.
 They were requesting Nu Nation Project royalties.
 The group disbanded and Kirk became a solo artist.
 A Brighter Day was on the horizon.

 God continued to breathe upon the music ministry of Kirk Franklin.
 In 2002 the disc, The Rebirth of Kirk Franklin, made No. 4 on Billboard.
 It stayed on the Gospel Albums chart for 29 weeks.
 In 2005, he released the album, Hero.
 In 2006, he released Songs for the Storm, Volume 1.
 He also received 2 Grammy Awards for Hero.
 Kirk participated in Christian mission efforts for Hurricane Katrina victims.
 He performed at the Rebuilding the Soul of America Concert in New Orleans.
-He has won seven Grammy Awards.
-He received 13 Dove Awards and 15 Stellar Awards.
+He has won seven Grammy Awards and has received 13 Dove Awards and 15 Stellar Awards.
 His songs are featured on Christian radio, secular and Christian video channels.
-In a 10-year period he sold over 10 million albums.
+In a 10-year period, he sold over 10 million albums.

 In 2007, Kirk Franklin performed a global missions project with a few gospel greats.
 He produced The Fight of My Life.
 It included Melvin Williams, TobyMac, Rance Allen and others.
 He topped the charts again.
 The album made it to the top 49 of the Billboard 200 Chart.
 Proceeds went toward helping victims of the 2010 Haiti earthquake.

 In 2011, a project of at least 20 Christian gospel music artists was created by Kirk Franklin.
-They were The Winans, Bishop Morton, Natalie Grant, Yolanda Adams, Marvin Sapp, Jeremy Camp and other artists.
+They were The Winans, Bishop Morton, Natalie Grant, Yolanda Adams, Marvin Sapp, Jeremy Camp, and other artists.
 He released Are You Listening?
 He did it again and topped the pop charts with “I Smile” from his Hello Fear studio album.
 Kirk has been on 11 gospel music tours.
 He’s recorded over 11 albums.
 He has shared the stage with secular artists, too.
 The Nu Nation project included Dan Shea, Bill Withers, R. Kelly, Mary J. Blige, Bono and more.

 Thank You by Kirk Franklin